svgeesus/EuroMPE/boards.md

 ## Main digital board

 Eurorack 5V power, 3V3 Vdd (from T3.6 onboard).
 T3.6, analog input conditioning (602 rail-to-rail op-amps), frequency measuring circuitry, LC/3.2 for display, OLED display, analog input for temp measurement.
 Encoder and LED for pitch offset.
 SPI outputs for DACs.
 Gate logic outputs.
 Pedal logic outputs.
-I2C for communication with LC/3.2.
+I2C for communication with LC/3.2 and to control LED PWM.
 Buttons and encoder for option selection and menu navigation.
 One for entire module.

 ## Gate and LED boards